runxuanjiang/math_and_programming_notes/systems_design/systems_design_primer.md

 **Part 2 Database**
 * The database now becomes the bottleneck since there is only one database that all the servers access.
-* One solution is to use master-slave replication and add more ram to the database.
+* One solution is to use master-slave replication and sharding and add more ram to the database.
 However, this gets expensive as the amount of data increases.
 * Another solution is to use a NoSQL database.

 **Part 3 Cache**
 * You can now store lots of data but the database is slow.
 In-memory caches like Redis and Memcached are key-value stores that act as buffers between database and application and is much faster to access than the db.
 There are two types of caching patterns: